 Under President Obama's tenure deaths from drug overdoses in America reached an all time high in 2016.
 This included both opiods and illegal drugs.
 Most of the illegal drugs came into the United States across the vast 2,000-mile land border between the US and Mexico, called the Southwestern border or SWB.
 What actions have President Trump taken to fix this problem?

 *UPDATE: U.S. drug approvals hit a 21-year high in 2017 (nearly double of 2016) and an astounding 1,617 generic drugs in Trump's first 20 months saving Americans $26 billion on prescription drugs .
 The cost of prescription drugs are falling for the first time in 47 years.
-And the southern border wall (best weapon to stop illegal drugs coming in) broke ground.
+And the southern border wall (best weapon to stop illegal drugs coming in) is being built.

 1/25/17: President Trump keeps his word on arguably his biggest campaign mantra.
 He signed an executive order to begin building the Mexico border wall ‘within months’.
 The wall is a much needed weapon to help stem the flow of drugs from pouring into America.